Skip to main content

 Current Status: Adopted

-A candidate must be a certified member of one of the following foreign organizations to become a member of BICA: the American Institute of Certified Public Accountants, the Chartered Professional Accountants of Canada, the Chartered Association of Certified Accountants, or the Institute of Chartered Accountants in England and Wales.
-All these bodies require their members to complete a professional accountancy education program, obtain practical experience, pass a final examination, and maintain continuing professional development (CPD).
-There is no examination on local tax and business laws in The Bahamas.
+BICA does not operate its own initial professional development program.
+To qualify for membership, applicants must be certified members of prescribed professional accountancy organizations, including the American Institute of Certified Public Accountants, Chartered Professional Accountants of Canada, the Association of Chartered Certified Accountants, and the Institute of Chartered Accountants in England and Wales.
+These bodies require completion of professional education programs, practical experience, final assessments, and continuing professional development.

 Current Status: Partially Adopted